rganesh203/Snowflake-with-AWS-and-Azure/README.md

 • Scale your Virtual Warehouses to improve performance and address concurrency needs.

-• Explain the dierent ways you can manage and monitor your Snowflake account.
+• Explain the different ways you can manage and monitor your Snowflake account.

 WHO SHOULD ATTEND

 • Data Analysts

 • Data Engineers